Halder History, Family Crest & Coats of Arms

 - Origins Available:

 An ancient Scottish tribe called the Boernicians were the first to use the surname Halder.
 It is a name for a person who was the elder of two people, bearing the same name or the name could have been derived from the Old English "ealdra," meaning "elder."
 Alternatively, the name could have a nickname for someone who was a "dweller at, or near, an elder tree."

 Early Origins of the Halder family

-Another 141 words (10 lines of text) covering the years 189 and are included under the topic Early Halder History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Halder research.
+Another 74 words (5 lines of text) covering the years 189 and are included under the topic Early Halder History in all our PDF Extended History products and printed products wherever possible.

 Halder Spelling Variations

 Spelling rules only evolved in the last few centuries with the invention of the printing press and the first dictionaries.
 Spelling variations are extremely common in names from before that period.
 Halder has been spelled Elder, Elders, Eldar, MacNoravaich and others.